Mud Dauber

 Understanding how mud dauber behave helps prevent infestations

 Unlike social wasps, mud daubers are solitary and non-aggressive.
 They rarely sting even when handled.
 Females build mud nests, stock them with paralyzed spiders, and lay eggs.
-Each female works alone—there's no colony to defend.
+Each female works alone, so there's no colony to defend and no swarm response if you walk past a nest.

 Mud Dauber Risks & Dangers